5 Tips For Staying Connected With Long-Distance Family

 Other families I know truly want to be with extended family but life keeps them in separate time zones.
 This is the case with my mom and me.
 She recently moved seven hours away and we've been trying to figure out how to keep our kids connected with her ever since.

 We don’t have it all figured out yet, but below are five things we’re trying.
-If you’re looking for ideas to close the distance between you and extended friends and family this Christmas (or for an upcoming birthday or event), maybe they’ll help you, too.
+If you’re looking for ideas to close the distance between you and extended friends and family this holiday season (or for an upcoming birthday or event), maybe they’ll help you, too.

 5 Tips For Staying Connected With Family Across Long Distance